bottlelee/ansible-elk-deploy/README.md

-# Deploy ELK stack, ready for production
+# Deploy ELK stack, ready for production.

 ## Note
-All settings are defaults value.
+All settings are use default value.
 I re-command you to have at least 3 nodes(8CPUs, 16GB memory, 128GB free disk space) to deploy your ELK cluster.

 It's not ready for huge business before doing some tune up.

 For test only, you can run `vagrant up`.
-You need 22GB RAM and 22 CPUs.
+You need [vagrant](https://www.vagrantup.com/), 22GB RAM and 22 CPUs on your single host.

 ## What we have in here?
 1. Easy scale and rolling upgrade for ELK stack.